 - 3.11.
 All applicants must have passed the Licensing Authority's knowledge test.
 This assesses geographical knowledge (i.e. roads and locations), basic literacy and numeracy, the Highway Code and basic awareness of the role and responsibilities of a licensed driver.
 Payment for the test must be made in advance and failure to attend shall mean forfeiture of any monies paid. - 3.12.
 An applicant who was previously licensed with this Council less than three years from the date of the new application, who has passed the Licensing Authority's knowledge test, will not be required to re-take the knowledge test. - 3.13.
-If an applicant fails three successive knowledge tests, they will be required to wait at least 12 months (from the date of the most recent failure), before being able to take further tests.

-3.14.
-In an applicant is found to have cheated during a test they will fail automatically, and the Council may use this information in determining their fitness and propriety to hold a licence.
+If an applicant fails three successive knowledge tests, they will be required to wait at least 12 months (from the date of the most recent failure), before being able to take further tests. - 3.14.
+In an applicant is found to have cheated during a test they will fail automatically.
+The Council will use this information in determining their fitness and propriety to hold a licence, which may result in the application being refused.